lyraproj/puppet-evaluator/README.md

 Unit tests are deliberately very scarse in this project.
-Tests for virtually everything is written in the [Puppet Specification Language](https://docs.google.com/document/d/1VySubOiw8pD99OucVjk0ueyw2xlq4ky4WIWkV6Qoq64) and then implemented in the [Puppet PSpec Evaluator](/puppetlabs/go-pspec).
+Tests for virtually everything is written in the [Puppet Specification Language](https://docs.google.com/document/d/1VySubOiw8pD99OucVjk0ueyw2xlq4ky4WIWkV6Qoq64) and then implemented in the [Puppet PSpec Evaluator](https://github.com/puppetlabs/go-pspec/tree/master/eval_test/testdata).
 The evaluator for the specification language is a specialization of this Puppet evaluator so it's a bit of a chicken and egg problem.

+## Implementation status

-### Expression evaluator status:
+### Expression evaluator:

 * [x] literal expressions
 * [x] variable assignment